maurimiranda/mobile-food/README.md

 ## Problem Description

-San Francisco has hundreds of mobile food vendors (food trucks, push carts) operating across the city.
-The city maintains a public dataset with permit information, but the raw data isn't easily explorable.
 This application provides an intuitive interface to:

 1. **Search vendors** by name or the food they serve
 2. **Search by location** using partial street names (e.g., "SAN" finds vendors on "SANSOME ST")